igorwojda/kotlin-coding-challenges/src/test/kotlin/com/igorwojda/list/pairaverage/README.md

-# Find the pair with average
+# The pair with average

 ## Instructions